itlab-vision/dl-benchmark/README.md

   - `Caffe` is a directory of Dockerfiles for Intel® Optimization for Caffe.
+  - `MXNet` is a directory of Dockerfiles for MXNet.
+  - `ONNXRuntime` is a directory of Dockerfiles for ONNX Runtime.
+  - `OpenCV` is a directory of Dockerfiles for OpenCV.
   - `OpenVINO_DLDT` is a directory of Dockerfiles for Intel® Distribution of OpenVINO™ Toolkit.
   - `TensorFlow` is a directory of Dockerfiles for Intel® Optimizations